zahiernasrudin/zahiernasrudin/README.md

 **Hello!**

-My name is Zahier Nasrudin, and I am a lead data scientist at NielsenIQ Malaysia and also a freelance data consultant
+A lead data scientist at NielsenIQ Malaysia and also a freelance data consultant

 ## Table of Contents